majpark21/CODEX/README.md

 ## Installation

 CODEX is mostly written in python and uses the powerful [Pytorch library](https://pytorch.org/) for artificial neural networks.
-In addition, some helper scripts for the motifs mining analysis are written in R. CODEX was tested on Ubuntu 16, Ubuntu 18 and Windows 10.
+In addition, some helper scripts for the motifs mining analysis are written in R. CODEX was tested on Ubuntu 16, Ubuntu 18, Ubuntu 20 and Windows 10.

 ### Python part

-0. Prerequisites: Clone this repository and make sure that you have a recent version of [Anaconda](https://www.anaconda.com) installed (Python 3 required, Python 2 not supported).
+0. Prerequisites: Clone this repository and make sure that you have a recent version of [Anaconda](https://www.anaconda.com) installed (Python 3 required, Python 2 not supported; tested with Python 3.7 and 3.8).
 1. From there, you have 2 options to install CODEX's Conda environment depending on your system:
     1. For Windows and Linux users.
-If you have a compatible GPU and CUDA 10 installed, the easiest way is to install the Conda environment with the .yml file provided in this repo.
+If you have a compatible GPU and CUDA 10 or CUDA 11 installed, the easiest way is to install the Conda environment with the .yml file provided in this repo.
 To do so, in command line (or Anaconda prompt on Windows) navigate to the location of the repository and type:
     ```
     # For CUDA 10, Windows and Linux only
-    conda env create -f CONDA/CONDA_ENV_CUDA10.yml
+    conda env create -f CONDA/CONDA_ENV_CUDA102.yml
     ```
     2. For OSX users or if you do not have a compatible GPU or if you have CUDA 9, create the Conda environment manually.
 To do so, follow the instructions in `CONDA/CONDA_ENVmanual.txt`.